spncrhrstn/spencerharston.com/README.md

 # spencerharston.com

-The website of Spencer Harston - an eternal WIP...
+The website of Spencer Harston - an eternal WIP... but now built with [Eleventy](https://www.11ty.dev)